wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/templates-governance-policies/includes/4-exercise.md

     1.  reportingPeriod -- is an Integer and has an initial value of -1.
 This will be our window that we will look back on to see if we have any new flows created.
 If we want to run this process weekly, then a value of -7 would be appropriate.

-    1.  reportingPeriodTicks -- which is also an Integer and represents the amount of ticks that exist for our reporting period.
+    1.  reportingPeriodTicks -- which is also an Integer and represents the number of ticks that exist for our reporting period.
 The value of this integer is achieved through an expression of ```ticks(addDays(utcNow(),variables('reportingPeriod')))```

     	![variables](../media/19-variables.png)